lbl-camera/gpCAM/README.md

 ## Credits

-Main Developer: Marcus Noack ([MarcusNoack@lbl.gov](mailto:MarcusNoack@lbl.gov)) Several people from across the DOE national labs have given insights that led the code in it's current form.
+Main Developer: Marcus Noack ([MarcusNoack@lbl.gov](mailto:MarcusNoack@lbl.gov)) Many people from across the DOE national labs (especially BNL) have given insights that led to the code in it's current form.
 See [AUTHORS](AUTHORS.rst) for more details on that.